maspiter/papermerge/README.md

 OCR_DEFAULT_LANGUAGE = "deu"

-Adjust all the your [dbname/dbusername/dbpassword] values with your own.
+Adjust all the [dbname/dbusername/dbpassword] values with your own.

 Edit all share paths with your own.
 Only the broker queue is using a named volume so db files are stored on the file system of the host.

-You need the following subfolders in your papermerge docker folder:
+You need the following subfolders in your papermerge docker folder, again, /path/share/ is just a placeholder:

 /path/share/docker/papermerge/media
 /path/share/docker/papermerge/config